SteDiamant/MicroGridModeling/README.md

 **DURATION_OF_CHARGING**: A variable that represent the duration of charging with respect to the prediction of the maximum production Timestamp.<br>
 **MOVE DISCHARGING PROFILE BEFORE PEAK DEMAND**: A variable that represent the duration of charging with respect to the prediction of the maximum demand Timestamp.
 ![image.jpg](/data/InputControl2.png)
-**Profile Impact**: Control the Width of the discahrging with respect to the maximum demand Timestamp
+**Profile Impact**: Control the Width of the charging with respect to the maximum demand Timestamp

 ----------------------------------------------------------------
 **Daily_Plots**:Variables that represent the start and End date that i want to generate profiles for .